 NAESB Response: This recommendation was assigned jointly to the WGQ EDM Subcommittee and RMQ IR/TEIS.
 In addressing the recommendation, the subcommittees were directed to review the entirety of the WGQ and RMQ IET and EDM Business Practice Standards/Model Business Practices and revise the standards as determined necessary to (1) consider a requirement to implement fixes and patches for known vulnerabilities within 30 days of publication, (2) provide notice to trading partners of any systems or software that are not updated, (3) recommend an implementation window for major security bulletins or recommendations, and (4) review and replace references to SSL with TLS.

-To address the first three standard development considerations, the subcommittees reviewed the entirety of the WGQ and RMQ IED and EDM Business Practice Standards/Model Business Practices.
+To address the first three standard development considerations, the subcommittees reviewed the entirety of the WGQ and RMQ IET and EDM Business Practice Standards/Model Business Practices.
 The standards and model business practices were modified to require trading partners to (1) evaluate software updates/patches within 30 days of release and implement as soon as reasonably practicable if a security risk is identified, (2) notify other trading partners of vulnerabilities that cannot be addressed and impact the security or integrity of data transmission, and (3) implement controls to proactively evaluate hardware and software to identify risk, detect malicious activity, and log information for forensic analysis.
-Additionally, the modifications clarify that the use of the standards/model business practices should be mutually agreed between trading partners upon unless security standards in the current/applicable version of the standards are not compatible with security standards in previous versions and/or specified otherwise by an applicable regulatory authority.
+Additionally, the modifications clarify that the use of the standards/model business practices should be mutually agreed between trading partners unless security standards in the current/applicable version of the standards are not compatible with security standards in previous versions and/or specified otherwise by an applicable regulatory authority.
 Specifically, WGQ Standard Nos.
 4.1.5, 4.1.39, 4.4.15, 4.1.39, 10.1.7, and 10.1.9 were reserved and replaced with new WGQ Standard Nos.
 4.3.z1, 4.3.z2, 10.3.z1, and 10.3.z2.
 Additionally, WGQ EDM Business Practice Standards Appendices B and D were modified.
 RMQ Model Business Practice Nos.
 7.1.9 was revised and 7.1.7 was reserved and replaced with 7.3.28.

 To replace and update references to SSL with TLS, the subcommittees reviewed the entirety of the WGQ and RMQ IET and EDM Business Practice Standards/Model Business Practices.
 The standards and model business practices were modified to eliminate references to SSL and specify the use of TLS Version 1.2.
 Additionally, references within the standards to TLS were centralized to increase usability of the standards and better enable future revisions.
 Specifically, WGQ Standard Nos.
 4.3.61, 4.3.83, 10.2.33, and 10.3.25 were modified as well as generally applicable language within the WGQ IET and EDM Business Practice Standards and the WGQ EDM Business Practice Standards Appendices B and D. WGQ Standard Nos.
 4.3.61 and 4.3.83 were reserved.
 RMQ Model Business Practices No. 5.3.22, 5.3.4.14, 7.3.15, and 7.3.25 were modified as well as generally applicable language within the RMQ IET Model Business Practices.